RudraNarayanSahu/Cadence_Project/README.md

 # Cadence_Project
-Here you can get the schematic, layout and analysis of different circuits are available in 180nm technology.
+Here you can get the schematic, layout and analysis of different circuits in 180nm technology.
 # CMOS Inverter
 This is the basic circuit which a vlsi engineer should know first.
 It is a device that is used to generate logic functions is known as CMOS inverter and is the essential component in all integrated circuits.